-Here we break down the properties of the soil types you might encounter on your site and help you decide which foundation system is most suitable.
+Here we explain the soil types you may encounter on your site and the foundation systems you can choose from.

 - hard solid chalk